Exotic G_2-manifolds: Skew matching

+Hence $|3\bm-\bl|$ is basepoint-free, and a general member $C$ is smooth by Bertini's theorem.
+Now $C$ has degree 7 and genus 5, so by Blanc-Lamy \cite[Theorem 1.1]{blanc12} blowing up $C$ defines a Fano in the family~$\sff$ unless there is a 4-secant line $\ell$ to $C$.

+It thus remains only to show that no such $\ell$ exists.
+If it did, then restricting the pencil of hyperplanes containing $\ell$ to $C$ defines a pencil of degree 3, a ``complete $g^1_3$'' in the terminology of Brill-Noether theory.
+The curve $C$ therefore has Clifford index 1.
+By the main theorem of Green-Lazarsfeld \cite{green87} this implies the existence of a line bundle $L \in \Lambda$ with $L^2 = 0$ and $L.C = 3$.
+Now \eqref{eq:deg_bound} implies $H.L \geq 5$.
+But then the span of $H+L$ and $3H-G$ is positive-definite, which is impossible.

-\item[\#17] This is the family of blow-ups of smooth quadrics $Q \subset \PP^4$ in smooth elliptic curves of degree 5.
+\item[\#17] This is the family of blow-ups of smooth quadrics $Q \subset \PP^4$ in smooth elliptic curves of degree~5.
 In this case the Picard lattice is $\sm{4 & 7 \\ 7 & 6}$, so $H$ is a degree 6 class. \eqref{eq:hyp} means that

 for any $v \in \Lambda$ not a multiple of $H$.
-In particular Lemma \ref{lem:embed} implies that $\bm$ is very ample, embeds $\kd$ as the intersection of a quadric $Q$ and a cubic in $\PP^4$.
+In particular Lemma \ref{lem:embed} implies that $\bm$ is very ample, and by Riemann-Roch the embedded image of $\kd$ in $\PP^4$ is the intersection of a quadric $Q$ and a cubic.
 The quadric must be smooth, for if $Q$ is singular then it contains planes.
-The section of $\kd$ by such a plane would be a plane cubic, defining a class with $v^2 = 0$ and $d = 3$, which is ruled out by \eqref{eq:deg_bound2}.
+The section of $\kd$ by such a plane would be a plane cubic, defining a class with $v^2 = 0$ and $d = 3$, which is ruled out by \eqref{eq:deg_bound2} (see Fukuoka \cite[Lemma 2.4]{fukuoka17}).

-Now consider the class $E := 2\bm- \bl$, which has degree 5 and $E^2 = 0$. \eqref{eq:deg_bound2} rules out the existence irreducible classes in $\Pic \kd$ with $d \leq 3$, so $E$ is irreducible.
+Now consider the class $E := 2\bm- \bl$, which has degree 5 and $E^2 = 0$. \eqref{eq:deg_bound2} rules out the existence of irreducible classes in $\Pic \kd$ with $d \leq 3$, so $E$ is irreducible.
 In particular $E$ does not have any $(-2)$-curve components, so $E$ is nef.
-Therefore \cite[3.8]{reid97} implies that $|E|$ is base point free.
+Therefore \cite[Theorem 3.8(b)]{reid97} implies that $|E|$ is basepoint-free.
 A generic $C \in |E|$ is therefore a smooth elliptic curve of degree 5.

-Blowing up $Q$ in $C$ yields a member $Y \in \sff$. \qedhere \end{enumerate} \end{proof}
+If $C$ had a 4-secant line $\ell$, then the pencil of planes through $\ell$ would define a morphism from $C$ to $\PP^1$, which is impossible.
+Therefore by Blanc-Lamy \cite[Theorem 1.1]{blanc12}, blowing up $Q$ in $C$ yields a member $Y \in \sff$. \qedhere \end{enumerate} \end{proof}

+For the three families of blocks under consideration, the sufficient conditions provided by Lemmas \ref{lem:lambda} and \ref{lem:generic} turn out to be good enough to prove the existence of skew matching between any pair of families.
+Moreover, an ad hoc argument rules out any configurations beyond the ones realised.